 Do you know which fruits and vegetables are in season?
-I know, and I am with you, it is difficult to know all of them, and that is why we created this post.
+I know, and I am with you, with our busy lives it is difficult to remember all of them.
+Also, which ones are good for you?

 That gives you plenty to think about, doesn’t it?